Research studies can potentially be considered for portfolio adoption if they are funded through a nationally competitive, peer review process.

-- Have some of their research funding provided by the NIHR, other areas of central Government and NIHR non-commercial Partners*; and
+- some of the research funding is provided by the National Institute for Health Research (NIHR), central government or NIHR non-commercial partners*, and

-- Fund research that is of clear value to the NHS
+- fund research of clear value to the NHS

-- Take appropriate account of the priorities, needs and realities of the NHS in making decisions about the research that they fund.
+- take appropriate account of the priorities, needs and realities of the NHS when making decisions on research to fund

 Potentially eligible studies

-- Commercially funded and commercially sponsored (i.e. commercial contract research).
-These are industry sponsored studies that have been reviewed by a Network Industry Adoption Panel and accepted into the NIHR CRN Portfolio will be classed as high priority.
+Industry sponsored studies reviewed by a network industry adoption panel and accepted into the NIHR CRN portfolio will be classed as high priority.

-- Do not meet the eligibility criteria definition of a ‘research study’.
-This excludes:
+- do not meet the eligibility criteria definition of a research study which excludes:

-- Banking of biological samples or data except where this activity is integral to a self-contained research project designed to test a clear hypothesis
+- banking of biological samples or data (except where this is integral to a self-contained research project designed to test a clear hypothesis)

-- Are studies funded by training awards that are not a recognised part of a research career pathway
+- are funded by training awards that are not part of the recognised research career pathway